Symphony No. 8 (Schubert): I. Allegro moderato

 An important moment in the first movement occurs in measure 109 (and repeats in the recapitulation in measure 327).
 In these measures, Schubert holds a tonic B pedal in the second bassoon and first horn under the dominant F♯ chord, that evokes the end of the development in Beethoven's Eroica Symphony.

-Unusually for sonata form, the development section begins with a quiet restatement of the opening melody in the subdominant (E minor), a tonality usually reserved for near the end of a sonata form movement somewhere in the recapitulation or coda, and rises to a prolonged climax in the same key, starting with a dramatic variant of the opening melody in the full orchestra with prominent trombones.
+Unusually for sonata form, the development section begins with a quiet restatement of the opening melody in the subdominant (E minor), a tonality usually reserved for near the end of a sonata form movement somewhere in the recapitulation or coda, and rises to a prolonged climax in the same key, starting with a dramatic variant of the opening melody in prominent trombones over a full orchestra.
 The expected relative major (D) of the tonic minor first appears only at the end of that climax, and then again for the second subject of the recap (in place of the expected tonic B major)—instead of much earlier, in the second subject of the exposition, as customary.
 The flutes and oboes then resume their melodic role at the end of that dramatic outburst, transitioning to the recapitulation.

-The recapitulation consists mostly of orthodox sonata-form restatement of the themes, except that Schubert restates the melodious second theme in the relative key of D major instead of the usual B major (parallel to the tonic B minor).
-The dramatic closing section, however, does end in B major and leads to a coda in the tonic B minor.
-This recalls the opening theme for still another, final, dramatic reworking to pave the way for the emphatic concluding chords.
+The recapitulation consists mostly of orthodox sonata-form restatement of the themes, except that Schubert modulates early in the recapitulation first to E minor then to F♯ minor, restates the second theme in the relative key of D major, and modulates back to the parallel mode of B major to close the recapitulation.
+The coda in the tonic B minor recalls the opening theme for still another, final, dramatic reworking to pave the way for the emphatic concluding chords.